When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 Now, despite the sting, these aftershaves actually have something refreshing to them.
 But most guys use them just because they feel like the sting is telling them it’s doing its job.

-In fact, many believe the alcohol in this aftershave helps close any nicks and cuts and that it helps prevent razor bumps.
+In fact, many believe the alcohol in this aftershave helps close any nicks and cuts and that it helps prevent razor burn.
 It does neither.
-In fact, the alcohol is unnecessary, and for some men can cause irritation or drying of the skin.
+In fact, the alcohol is unnecessary, and for some men can cause skin irritation or drying of the skin.

 These aftershaves also tend to have strong odors, which can cause interference in case you want to apply some nice cologne.